- This event has passed.

 If you attended the live session, you’ll be emailed a CE certificate within 24 hours of the webinar.
 If you view the recording and would like a CE certificate, join the Social-Emotional Learning, Positive Behavior, and Student Achievement community and go to the Webinar Archives folder to take the CE quiz.

 Not all gifted learners are productive students.
 Not all are “A” students.
 Some perform exceedingly well in a single curriculum area but appear to be average in others.
 Some gifted students establish a perplexing pattern of doing well or doing nothing.
 Some are reluctant, even resistant, learners refusing to play the school game.

-In this webinar Dr. Diane Heacox, Ed.D. will explore well-documented research on underlying causes of low performance and create distinctions between non-producers, selective producers, and underachievers among the gifted populations.
+In this webinar Dr. Diane Heacox, Ed.D. explores well-documented research on underlying causes of low performance and create distinctions between non-producers, selective producers, and underachievers among the gifted populations.
 Teachers often struggle to reach students who actively or passively resist engagement in learning.
-This session will identify behaviors that distinguish students who are having motivational issues.
-Dr. Heacox will consider which behaviors are necessary for success in the classroom and how to remove barriers to learning, giving students more opportunities for autonomy.
-Participants will be guided through a process for diagnosing specific performance issues and Dr. Heacox will suggest specific and targeted courses of action.
+This session identifies behaviors that distinguish students who are having motivational issues.
+Dr. Heacox considers which behaviors are necessary for success in the classroom and how to remove barriers to learning, giving students more opportunities for autonomy.
+Viewers will be guided through a process for diagnosing specific performance issues and Dr. Heacox will suggest specific and targeted courses of action.

 About the Presenter